MeldrickWee/AskMyPDF/README.md

 The AI Practitioner Handbook was created by AI Engineers at AI Singapore.

-The AI Practitioner Handbook was first converted from a PDF file into embeddings with OpenAIEmbeddings (OpenAI), which cost approximately $0.077.
+The AI Practitioner Handbook was first converted from a PDF file into embeddings with OpenAIEmbeddings (OpenAI), which cost approximately $0.077 for 91 pages of text content.
 Using FAISS (Facebook), the embeddings are saved as a vector store for efficient similaritY search.

 The underlying large language model (LLM) implemented for the question and answer task is ChatGPT 3.5 Turbo (OpenAI).